fmoulin77/Deloynes/index.md

-## Projet de site pour une édition de la collection Deloynes
+## Projet de site pour une édition de la collection Deloynes avec les étudiants de L3 de Lettres de Nanterre

 You can use the [editor on GitHub](https://github.com/fmoulin77/Deloynes/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.